TroyGrogan/Hangout/README.md

 ## Setup

-**Setting Up The Backend:**
+**Setting up the app's virtual environment:**
-Create and activate a virtual enviornment.
+Create and Activate a virtual enviornment in the home directory of the app.

+In other words, create the virtual environemnt where the files and directories: backend, frontend, package-lock.json, package.json, and READEME.md are located.

 **Windows:**